symfony/symfony-docs/book/validation.rst

 Configuration
 -------------

-To use the Symfony2 validator, ensure that it's enable in your application
+To use the Symfony2 validator, ensure that it's enabled in your application
 configuration:

 .. configuration-block::